awsdocs/amazon-fsx-windows-user-guide/doc_source/limit-access-security-groups.md

 You access your Amazon FSx file system through an elastic network interface\.
 This network interface resides in the virtual private cloud \(VPC\) based on the Amazon Virtual Private Cloud \(Amazon VPC\) service that you associate with your file system\.
 You connect to your Amazon FSx file system through its Domain Name Service \(DNS\) name\.
 The DNS name maps to the private IP address of the file system's elastic network interface in your VPC\.
 Only resources within the associated VPC, resources connected with the associated VPC by AWS Direct Connect or VPN, or resources within peered VPCs can access your file system's network interface\.
 For more information, see [What is Amazon VPC?](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) in the * Amazon VPC User Guide\.*

+**Warning**
+You must not modify or delete the elastic network interface\(s\) associated with your file system\.
+Modifying or deleting the network interface can cause a permanent loss of connection between your VPC and your file system\.

+Amazon FSx for Windows File Server supports VPC sharing, which enables you to view, create, modify, and delete resources in a shared subnet in a VPC owned by another AWS account\.
+For more information, see [Working with Shared VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html) in the *Amazon VPC User Guide*\.

 ## Amazon VPC Security Groups<a name="fsx-vpc-security-groups"></a>

  To further control network traffic going through your file system's elastic network interface within your VPC, you use security groups to limit access to your file systems\.
 A *security group *is a stateful firewall that controls the traffic to and from its associated network interfaces\.
 In this case, the associated resource is your file system's network interface\.